 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 It’s so easy to pack way too much camping gear on a car camping trip.
-After all the things you need (the tent, food, and clothes), and then all the things you want (comfy camp chairs, games for the kids, and extra shelters), it really starts to eat up space in your car.
-Before resorting to stuffing things under seats and on the kids’ laps, try these space saving camping ideas and gear recommendations for your next camping trip.
+After all the things you need (like your tent, food, and clothes), and then all the things you want (comfy camp chairs, games for the kids, and extra shelters), it really starts to eat up space in your car.
+Don’t resort to stuffing things under seats and on the kids’ laps.
+Instead, try these easy space-saving camping ideas and gear recommendations for your next camping trip.

-No matter what type of camper you are, you’re sure to find plenty space saving gear and ideas to make that next trip a whole lot easier.
+No matter what type of camper you are, you’re sure to find plenty of space-saving camping gear and ideas to make that next trip a whole lot easier.

 1. Repack food and other items into smaller containers